dgosselin-p4/deployment/nrinstall/README.md

 5. (Optional) If your machine does not have wget installed, or it does not have internet access, use the "pkg_downloader" tool to download packages.
 See "./pkg_downloader -h" for details.
 6. Install SciDB.
 See "./nrinstall -h" for details.
 7. (Optional) If you do not already have access to PostgreSQL on the coordinator machine, use setupPostgreSQL to create PostgreSQL.
 See './setupPostgreSQL -h' for more details.
 The tool will prompt you to enter the CIDR address.
-8. scidb.py init_syscat [db]   (Replace [db] with the cluster name you provided to the configurator -- do not include square brackets.)
+8. scidb.py init_syscat cluster   (Replace 'cluster' with the cluster name you provided to the configurator, if you changed the default value.)
-9. scidb.py initall [db]    (This is to initialize the database.)
+9. scidb.py initall cluster    (This is to initialize the database.)
-10. scidb.py startall [db]    (This is to start the server.)
+10. scidb.py startall cluster   (This is to start the server.)
-11. Do your work, e.g. type: iquery list('instances')
+11. Do your work, e.g. so list SciDB instances: iquery list('instances')
-12. scidb.py stopall [db]   (This is to stop the server.)
+12. scidb.py stopall cluster   (This is to stop the server.)